 This book addresses the intriguing incongruity between naming Charles Robert Maturin as a 'well-known' author of the Romantic period and the lack of any real critical analysis of his works in the past thirty years.
 The central thesis of the book is that Maturin's novels provide the key to a new understanding of Irish national fiction as a peculiarly haunted form of literature.
 Specifically, it argues that Maturin's too often overlooked body of fiction forcefully underscores the haunting presence of the past and past literary forms in early nineteenth-century Irish literature.
 It is a presence so often omitted and/or denied in current critical studies of Irish Romantic fiction.
 The book represents a project of ghost-hunting and ghost-conjuring.
 It investigates the ways in which Maturin's fourth novel attempts to build on the ruins of the Irish nation by describing the fissures produced by religious sectarianism in the country.
 The book makes use of the rarely consulted correspondence between Maturin and the publisher Archibald Constable.
 It does this to emphasise the manner in which Maturin's completion of his novel, Melmoth the wanderer was at all times crowded by, and, indeed, infiltrated with, his work on competing texts.
 These include books of sermons, Gothic dramas, short stories, and epic poems interspersed with prose narrative.

-Spectres of Maturin; or, the ghosts of Irish Romantic fiction
+Romances, novels, and the classifications of Irish Romantic fiction

 Cultural memory and Irish Romantic literary criticism from the time of Charles Robert Maturin's death to the present day have posthumously suppressed Maturin and his works.
 This suppression has denied the evident influence he had on a wide range of literature in his own lifetime and beyond.
 To speak of Maturin's 'radiance' is to argue that his presence and influence was felt continuously throughout his lifetime and after his death, as was argued in the 1892 edition of Melmoth the wanderer.
 Despite Honore de Balzac's desire to renounce the Gothic mode, his very dependence on Maturin's infamous wanderer highlights the ways in which the Gothic continued spectrally to possess nineteenth-century literary imagination.